JohnChung2002/Managing-Software-Projects/database/README.md

 # How to use the database auto creator?
 If you want to import by php:-
-- Ensure you have the correct credentials to access the database (look at the database_credentials.php file)
+- Ensure you have the correct credentials to access the database (look at the database_credentials.php file in the repo root)
 - Then load the generate_database.php file
 If you want to import by MySQL CLI:-
 - Load the db_script.sql file into MySQL CLI